 Today, the Agile mindset reflects the lightning-fast demands of the marketplace.
 In our highly competitive world where customers make decisions in microseconds, business success depends on a short time to market and rapid responsiveness to customer feedback.
 Agile offers a highly collaborative and moderated development process with many implementation methodologies, including Scrum, Kanban, and XP (extreme programming).

 While the approaches may differ, the Agile philosophy prioritizes progress over perfection.
 The “right” product is always one that includes interim tangible releases, early validation from customers, and an ongoing willingness to adapt to change — no matter the phase of development.

-A DevOps culture complements an Agile mindset, greasing the wheel and ensuring that all internal teams work together to validate ideas and move releases along quickly and seamlessly.
+A DevOps culture complements an Agile and Product mindset, greasing the wheel and ensuring that all internal teams work together to validate ideas and move releases along quickly and seamlessly.
 With clear communication and a shared understanding between development and operations, you can count on continuous innovation, deployment, and iteration for faster, automated, high-quality software releases.

 Stages of Product Building

 You can broadly classify building products in three stages: